eleveyuan/pada/README.md

-# kada
+# pada

-kada is an onomatopoeia, like the sound we make when building blocks.
+pada is an onomatopoeia, like the sound we make when building blocks.

 a ligthweight feature manage framework